ronandalton/echo360-downloader/README.md

 [ffmpeg](https://ffmpeg.org/) installed for this to work.
 If you get 403 errors, it is probably an issue with your cookies file.
 Try clicking into a video first and then creating a cookies.txt file, or logging out and back in.

-## Config

-There are no command line configuration options at the moment, but there are some constants at the top of the script that can be set.

 ## Issues